 (Martinsville Speedway)

 At .526 miles, Martinsville takes the crown for the shortest track on the calendar of the Cup Series.
-The Speedway is also the only one to hold Cup Series’ races since the inception of 1949.
+The Speedway is also the only one to hold Cup Series races since its inception in 1949.

 (NASCAR)